Social work advice and complaints

 We are always looking at ways to improve the services we offer and welcome any comments you have.

 We want to hear from you if you have any comments or wish to complain about a Council social care or social work service.
 This could be about services for adults or children.
+(If you are dissatisfied with your health care and wish to make a complaint, please contact the NHS Lothian Patient Experience Team.

 Before making a complaint, try speaking to the person working with you, or their manager.
 Things can often be put right by talking to those working directly with you.